Tradition of China — Hair Ornament Culture

 At first, it was used to comb and clean hair.
 Bone, ivory, bamboo, timber, horn, silver, gold, jade, compound metal or crystal, all could be used to make Shu Bi.

-In traditional Chinese Medicine, combing of hair is an efficient way to keep healthy; it is believed can massage nerves and stimulate blood circulation.
+In traditional Chinese Medicine, the combing of hair is an efficient way to keep healthy; it is believed can massage nerves and stimulate blood circulation.
 Meanwhile, different hair quality and body conditions are suggested to use combs that are made of different materials.

-During the Three Kingdoms, Jin, North and South Dynasties (220 — 589), women started to put Shu Bi on their hair as a means of decoration.
+During the Three Kingdoms, Jin, North, and South Dynasties (220 — 589), women started to put Shu Bi on their hair as a means of decoration.